OpenEvalProject/evals/manuscripts/elife-04251/v1/manuscript.md

 One possible explanation for the observed permselectivity of NPCs is given by the hypothesis that the barrier-critical FG domains assemble into a sieve-like meshwork, whose contact points can be temporarily and locally resolved by translocating NTRs.
 Indeed, it was previously shown that several FG domains can jellify into hydrogel meshworks with such a ‘smart sieve behaviour’, i.e. they reject inert macromolecules above a certain size limit but let the same cargoes pass when bound to an appropriate NTR.
 However, only gels with a concentration of no less than 200 mg/ml FG domain (corresponding to 3–4 mM FG domain or 100–175 mM FG motifs) showed such selectivity.
 Compared to the ≈200 nM Nup98 present in a (pre-assembly) metaphase Xenopus egg extract (Hülsmann et al., 2012), this would require a ≈20,000-fold increase in concentration.
 Hence, we wondered if and how such high local concentration could possibly be reached.

-## Expected minimal FG domain concentrations in authentic NPCs
+### Expected minimal FG domain concentrations in authentic NPCs

 Clearly, the recruitment of FG Nups to the NPC scaffold already represents a first concentration step.
 A lower limit for the resulting FG concentration can thus be estimated based on three assumptions: (i) only Nup98-type FG domains participate in the barrier, (ii) these domains occur in 48 copies per NPC (Ori et al., 2013), and (iii) not only dwell inside the central channel (length: 80 nm; width: 40 nm) but reach 70 nm into the nuclear and cytoplasmic space.
 The latter value represents the farthest distance from the NPC plane at which epitopes of an FG Nup (Nup358) had previously been detected by immuno-EM (Walther et al., 2002).
 These numbers give an accessible volume of 1.5 × 10−18 litres and concentrations of 50 µM (2.5 mg/ml) for the FG domain and 2 mM for the FG motifs.
 When considering non-Nup98 FG domains as well, the lower bound increases to 6 mM FG motifs.

 However, this is still far lower than the above-mentioned threshold for hydrogel selectivity.
 An effective hydrogel-based barrier should therefore assemble within NPCs only if some mechanism increases the local FG domain concentration further by a factor of 10–100.

-## FG particle assembly by phase-separation from dilute aqueous solutions
+### FG particle assembly by phase-separation from dilute aqueous solutions

 In the simplest case, local concentrations can increase because the barrier-forming FG domains have an intrinsic propensity to self-concentrate and hence to phase-separate from aqueous solutions.
 However, even then the question still remains if the resulting protein-rich phase has an appropriate FG repeat concentration and structure to function as a barrier with NPC-like permselectivity.
 Given that these issues are central for our understanding of NPC function, we decided to address them systematically.

-As an initial example, we chose the FG domain of
+As an initial example, we chose the FG domain of S. cerevisiae Nup100, because it is a well-studied Nup98 homolog that can restore a functional barrier in FG Nup-depleted Xenopus NPCs (Hülsmann et al., 2012), but it has not yet been tested if this domain is also sufficient for assembling a selective hydrogel in vitro.
+In the first series of experiments, we prepared a 1000 µM Nup100 FG domain stock solution, supplemented by 2 M guanidinium hydrochloride in order to initially keep the domain molecules in a non-interacting state.
+The solution was then rapidly diluted in 100 volumes of a neutral Tris/NaCl buffer, which lowered the protein concentration to 10 µM and the guanidinium ion concentration to negligible levels (Figure 1A).
+Remarkably, the Nup100 FG domain solution turned instantaneously turbid, pointing to a very rapid phase-separation and formation of small particles or liquid droplets, which can be easily recovered by centrifugation (Figure 1B).
+We tried to record a time course of this reaction (by static light scattering) but had to realise that the reaction had already reached its endpoint before we could place samples into the instrument and start the measurement (after 10–30 s).

 ![Figure 1.](https://cdn.elifesciences.org/articles/04251/elife-04251-fig1-v1.jpg)

 **Figure 1.:** (A) Illustration of the experimental design.
 (B) Cohesive FG domains self-assemble into FG phases that can be collected by centrifugation.
 Two stock protein solutions were prepared in 2 M guanidinium hydrochloride (GuHCl), 100 mM Tris/HCl pH 8.0.
 They contained 300 µM of a Z-domain tandem fusion (labelled 1:1 with Atto565 maleimide) and 300 µM FG domain from either or Nsp1 (residues 274–601) or Nup100.
 5% of the FG domain molecules carried an Atto488 maleimide label.
 16.7 µl of each solution was diluted with 500 µl 50 mM Tris/HCl pH 7.5, 150 mM NaCl (TBS).
 Photographs show test tubes after ultracentrifugation (100,000×g, 30 min), illuminated at 366 nm.
 Note that the Nup100 FG domain pelleted, while the non-cohesive Nsp1 FG repeats and the globular ZZ-domain remained soluble.
 (C) FG particle formation at different concentrations.
 Label-free ScNsp1276-601 and ScNup100 FG domains were diluted from 400 µM stocks (in 2 M GuHCl) to the indicated concentrations with TBS.
 Formed particles were analysed by Dynamic light scattering (DLS) using a DynaPro NanoStar instrument (Wyatt Technologies).
 Two data sets, comprising each 100 acquisitions à 5 s, were averaged for each dilution.
 The Dynamics 7.1.5 software was used for autocorrelation analysis and computation of size distributions.
 (D) Confocal laser-scanning microscopy (CLSM) images showing an overview and zoom-in of ScNup100 FG particles.
 (E) FG particles exclude inert molecules.
 Particles were formed with 10 µM ScNup100 FG domain and 0.5 µM Atto390-tracer.
 Particles were mixed with Alexa488-labeled maltose binding protein (MBP), which remained excluded from the particle and thus qualified as an internal standard for Alexa488 fluorescence.
 (F) Estimation of FG domain concentration within FG particles.
 Particles were formed with 10 µM unlabelled, 0.5 µM Atto390- and 14 nM Alexa488-labelled ScNup100 FG-domain.
 CLSM images were taken after adding different dilutions of MBP-Alexa488, which served as an internal fluorescence standard.
 Correlating extra-particle Alexa488 signals (originating from MBP) with the known supplied MBP concentrations and matching them with the intra-particle Alexa488 signals (originating from 1/715th of the FG-domain molecules) suggests that an average particle contains ≈4.5 mM (≈275 mg/ml) FG-domain.
-This corresponds to ≈200 mM FG motifs.DOI: http://dx.doi.org/10.7554/eLife.04251.003
+This corresponds to ≈200 mM FG motifs.

 When applying dynamic light scattering (DLS) to the 10 µM Nup100 FG domain sample, we observed a very prominent particle population with diameters ranging mostly between 2 and 8 µm (Figure 1C).
 At a lower concentration (0.625 µM), we observed a broader main peak with 0.4–4 µm particles (accounting for ≈60% by mass), another peak with 25 nm assembly intermediates (10%) and residual monomers (30%).
 The remaining monomer concentration can be taken as an estimate for the critical concentration for this phase-separation, which hence should be in the range of ≈200 nM FG domain or ≈10 µM FG repeat units.
 Yet, already the anchorage of FG domains to the NPC scaffold should result in a ≥200 times higher local concentration (2 mM repeat units; see above).
 This ≥200-fold oversaturation should thus drive FG phase-separation to completion also in real NPCs.
 The rapid onset of the in vitro FG particle formation further supports this view, as it indicates that self-association of Nup100 FG domains is not impeded by a kinetic hurdle.